tonybillings/gfx/README.md

 This is a relatively simple 2D/3D graphics library originally written with a focus on
-rendering sensor data in realtime, without affecting the routine/process responsible for communicating with the sensor (which could be a high-frequency, time-sensitive process, etc).
-The underlying graphics framework is OpenGL.
+rendering sensor data in realtime, without affecting the routine/process responsible for communicating with the sensor (which could be a high-frequency, time-sensitive process, etc.)  The underlying graphics framework is OpenGL.

 ---